agooch/testsite/index.md

 <p></p>
 Our tutorial videos (link) are another useful resource in learning more about how UNC Dataverse works and how it can help you promote and preserve your research data and documentation.
 <p></p>
-See our <a href="https://agooch.github.io/testsite/faqs.html">FAQs</a> for commonly asked questions related to UNC Dataverse.
+See our <a href="https://agooch.github.io/testsite/faqs.html" target="_blank">FAQs</a> for commonly asked questions related to UNC Dataverse.
 <p></p>
-The Odum Institute Data Archive also offers <a href="https://odum.unc.edu/archive/#archive5">UNC Dataverse Support Services</a> to guide or manage your data archiving needs throughout the life of your research project.
+The Odum Institute Data Archive also offers <a href="https://odum.unc.edu/archive/#archive5" target="_blank">UNC Dataverse Support Services</a> to guide or manage your data archiving needs throughout the life of your research project.